JuhaS/djangoappengine-script/README.md

 It follows the process from : http://www.allbuttonspressed.com/projects/djangoappengine

  * It first creates new directory (your argument)
- * Then itDownloads following repositories:
+ * Then it downloads (clones) following repositories:
    * django-nonrel
    * djangoappengine
    * djangotoolbox